-Alternative 3 would have the same withdrawals and acquisitions as proposed in Alternatives 1 and 2 with the exception of the lands east of East County Road and the road itself.
-The Navy would leave the areas east of East County Road and the Road itself open under Alternatives 1 and 2; therefore, the impacts to transportation under Alternative 3 are the same as discussed under Alternatives 1 and 2.
+1, the Navy is not proposing to develop targets in the refuge.
+Unlike Alternatives 1 and 2, the Navy would not request for withdrawal of the lands east of East County Road and the road itself.
+The Navy would leave the areas east of East County Road and the Road itself open under Alternatives 1 and 2; therefore, the impacts on transportation under Alternative 3 are the same as discussed under Alternatives 1 and 2.
 Therefore, there would be no significant impact on transportation as a result of the withdrawal and acquisition under Alternative 3.